 We see Rose react to stress with relentless logic (Ti) and a focus on the past (Si).
 She sets aside her grief to go with Finn to Canto Bight.
 She reacts to the situation at Canto Bight through the lens of her past.
 She gives up the necklace that matched her sister’s to further the mission.
 While she does tap-in to her co-pilot Fe to interact with the kids, she spends most of her time in “I’ve got to get this done” mode.

 It’s in Cobalt Squadron that we really get to see how her inferior Ne shows up.
 ISxJ types tend to come across as being constantly worried because Ne deals with exploring future possibilities.
 Since it’s a blind-spot for ISxJ types, they’re uncomfortable with the idea of an uncertain future.
-We don’t see that in The Last Jedi so much, but in Cobalt Squadron we learn that Rose is dealing with constant fear.
+We don’t see that in The Last Jedi so much, but in Cobalt Squadron we learn that Rose is dealing with constant fear (according to Naomi Quenk, this is not uncommon for ISTJs and ISFJs).
 Fear is as familiar to her as an old friend, but she hates living in a constant state of readiness for the next thing to go wrong.
 Part of the novel’s plot involves her learning how to face that fear, which means we don’t get to see it at much in The Last Jedi.